 Past operatic work includes Ferrando in Così fan tutte as part of the Ryan Opera Center as well as at the University of Michigan, Lysander in A Midsummer Night’s Dream, Rinuccio in Gianni Schicchi, also at the University of Michigan, and Normanno in Lucia di Lammermoor and Bardolfo in Falstaff with Pacific Opera Victoria.
 As an artist with the Merola Opera Program at San Francisco Opera, Josh Lovell performed scenes from The Rake’s Progress and Le Comte Ory.
 While at the University of Michigan, he also portrayed Bao Yu in workshop performances of Bright Sheng’s Dream of the Red Chamber, a new work commissioned by San Francisco Opera.

-An avid concert performer, Josh Lovell has performed Messiah with The Victoria Symphony in British Columbia as well as with the Toledo Symphony.
-Other orchestral work includes Mozart’s Requiem with the Detroit Symphony Youth Orchestra, Bach’s Mass in b minor with The Handel Society, Handel’s Jephtha with the Oakland Choral Society and Bach’s St. John’s Passion with the Victoria Baroque Players.
+An avid concert performer, Josh Lovell has performed Messiah with the Toledo Symphony, Mozart’s Requiem with the Detroit Symphony Youth Orchestra, Bach’s Mass in b minor with The Handel Society, Handel’s Jephtha with the Oakland Choral Society and Bach’s St. John’s Passion with the Victoria Baroque Players.

-A Victoria, British Columbia native, Josh Lovell is a 2017 graduate of the University of Michigan, where he studied with Stanford Olsen.
+A Victoria, British Columbia native, Josh Lovell is the 2018 Grand Prize and Opera Prize winner at the 52nd Annual International Vocal Competition‘s-Hertogenbosch, in The Netherlands, the 2nd place winner of the 2018 Dallas Opera competition, 3rd place winner of the Marcello Giordani Foundation competition, and was a 2017 semi-finalist with the Metropolitan Opera National Council Auditions.
+He is a 2017 graduate of the University of Michigan, where he studied with Stanford Olsen.
 Previously, he was a student of Benjamin Butterfield at the University of Victoria, and currently studies with Julia Faulkner.
-Upon finishing his time with the Ryan Opera Center, Mr. Lovell will join the Ensemble of Vienna Staatsoper in Vienna, Austria.

 Congratulations to tenor Josh Lovell, who was named both the Grand Prize and Opera Prize winner at the 52nd Annual International Vocal Competition ‘s-Hertogenbosch on 15 September.
 In the finals, Josh performed "Ich baue ganz" from Mozart's Die Entführung aus dem...